Refusing to concede, Trump blocks cooperation on transition

 But some elements of the federal government already were mobilizing to prepare for Biden to assume power.
 The U.S. Secret Service and Federal Aviation Administration extended a flight restriction over Biden’s Wilmington, Delaware, home through Inauguration Day.
 Biden’s security detail has been bolstered with agents from the Presidential Protective Division.

 Legal challenges already have been dismissed in battleground states like Georgia and Wisconsin.
-And Trump’s legal challenge was dealt another blow Monday when campaign adviser David Bossie, tasked with leading the effort, tested positive for the coronavirus.
+And Trump’s legal efforts were dealt another blow Monday when campaign adviser David Bossie, tasked with leading the effort, tested positive for the coronavirus.

 Bossie had been at the indoor White House election night party now being perceived as a possible superspreader event after other attendees — including chief of staff Mark Meadows, Secretary of Housing and Urban Development Ben Carson and other aides — contracted the virus.

-Some senior officials have tried to make the case that Trump should turn his efforts to cementing his legacy, but they are wary of being labeled disloyal for even thinking it.

 At the White House, attendance among aides had dropped off since election night — partly because of the result and partly because a number are in quarantine after contracting or being exposed to people who came down with COVID-19.
-Vice President Mike Pence was slated to depart Tuesday for a vacation in Florida.
+Vice President Mike Pence was slated to depart Tuesday for a vacation in Florida after a visit to Capitol Hill.

 Trump’s public schedule hasn’t included an intelligence briefing since Oct.
 1. The White House hasn’t provided a “readout” of any call between the president and a foreign leader in weeks.
 He hasn’t met with members of the White House coronavirus task force in months.
 He also offered no public comment on Tropical Storm Eta lashing the Florida Keys.